fengjixuchui/Kernal-cheat-Injector/README.md

 - input the window class name of the process you are wanting to inject into
 - rwx will exploit the games imports and then proceed  to inject into the games window hook

-## how to find my games window class ?
-- if you have visual studio downloaded make sure you have c++ installed
-- open any blank project in visual studio
-- head over to tools tab and look for spy++
-- once spy++ is open use the find window tool in the app
-- simply drag the spytool over your game window ( it has to be in windowed mode to find the window class )

 # how status works 🔵 = undetected | 🔴 = detected
 ## working anti-cheats that injector supports